dj4385/nodeLoginPOC/readMe.txt

 Start deployment of the application
 Step 1: heroku create then use command to use code on heroku:
         git push heroku master
+Step 2: Then go to heroku project repo then click add-ons and select mLab mongodb Step 3: